Basic Statistics with R

 (A) Distribution of difference between the means of two independent samples

 Suppose we want to compare the means of two normal distributions.
 Consider two variables \(\small{X}\) and \(\small{Y}\) following the normal distributions \(\small{N(\mu_{X}, \sigma_{X}) }\) and \(\small{N(\mu_{Y}, \sigma_{Y}) }\) respectively.
-Let \(\small{X_1,X_2,X_3,....,X_n }\) and \(\small{Y_1,Y_2,Y_3,....,Y_m }\) be tow independent random samples of size \(\small{n}\) and \(\small{n}\) drawn from these two distributions.
+Let \(\small{X_1,X_2,X_3,....,X_n }\) and \(\small{Y_1,Y_2,Y_3,....,Y_m }\) be two independent random samples of size \(\small{n}\) and \(\small{n}\) drawn from these two distributions.
+Now, depending on the information on the population variances \(\small{\sigma_X^2}\) and \(\small{\sigma_Y^2}\), we consider the following three different cases:

 Case A.1: The poplation variances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) are known